West Indies managed to dismiss Australia for 286 in the first innings.

-Pat Cummins is the one of the greatest fast bowlers of the modern era, which not many would argue.
+Pat Cummins is one of the greatest fast bowlers of the modern era, and not many would argue.
 He gets noticed for his batting exploits once in a while, but rarely does the aspect of his fielding become a topic of discussion.

-The Australian Test skipper has time and again displayed his elite-level athleticism on the field, either it be hitting the stumps from impossible angles or pouching the ball safely in the slips.
+The Australian Test skipper has time and again displayed his elite-level athleticism on the field, whether it be hitting the stumps from impossible angles or pouching the ball safely in the slips.

 –